 '''

-receive_message(ReceiveHandle, ControlPid, SendHandle, BinMsg) -> ok
+receive_message(ReceiveHandle, ControlPid, SendHandle, BinMsg) -> ok receive_message(ReceiveHandle, ControlPid, SendHandle, BinMsg, Extra) -> ok

 '''

 - ReceiveHandle = #megaco\receive\handle{}

 - ControlPid = pid()

 - SendHandle = term()

 - BinMsg = binary()

+- Extra = term()

 Process a received message

 This is a callback function intended to be invoked by some transport modules when get an incoming message.
 Which transport that actually is used is up to the user to choose.